Curricular Advice for New Students

 First-year students who take the W&L placement exam in French and place into the 200-level French courses:

 - may choose from a variety of courses that fulfill distribution (HU or HL) and French major and French minor requirements.

 - Consult French faculty for best options for continued study in French and for study abroad.

-- First-year students who have two years or more of another Romance language in high school and have taken the corresponding placement exam may enroll in ITAL 113.
-Students who studied Latin in high school may also enroll.
+- First-year students who have placed into SPAN 161, SPAN 164, FREN 161, FREN 164 or higher through the W&L Spanish or French placement exams may enroll in ITAL 113.
 Other interested students should consult the department head for placement assistance.
 Completion of ITAL 113 and 163 fulfills the Foreign Language FDR.
 Enrollment in ITAL 113 is limited.

 - First-year students who have prior preparation in Italian should consult the department head for placement assistance.

-- First-year students who have two years or more of another Romance language in high school and have taken the corresponding placement exam may enroll in PORT 113.
-Students who studied Latin in high school may also enroll.
+- First-year students who have placed into SPAN 161, SPAN 164, FREN 161, FREN 164 or higher through the W&L Spanish or French placement exams may enroll in PORT 113.
 Other interested students should consult the department head for placement assistance.
 Completion of PORT 113 and 163 fulfills the Foreign Language FDR.
 Enrollment in PORT 113 is limited.